deLini1612/dotfiles/Tutorial/Ubuntu_Readme.md

 - In Vivado Lisence Manager: choose ***Load lisence*** then choose ***Copy Lisence*** and browse the lisence file you just download

 6. **DONE!!!**.
 Now you can run vivado just by running `vivado` command
+7. **Reload** license: Do step 5 again when you need to reload license